bitrise-io/devcenter/_articles/en/deploy/ios-deploy/deploying-an-ios-app-for-simulators.md

 - ios
 - xcode
 - testing
-summary: 'You can build and deploy your iOS application to a simulator, to show it off in a browser, for example.
+description: 'You can build and deploy your iOS application to a simulator, to show it off in a browser, for example.
 On Bitrise, we have a dedicated Step to build for a simulator: the Xcode build for simulator Step.'
 redirect_from: []